lisp-docs/cl-language-reference/docs/chap-3/d-h-destructive-operations/_d-h-c-b-examples-of-transfer-of-control-during-a-destructive-operation.md

 The consequences are undefined if the *lexical environment* surrounding the *function* to be compiled contains any *bindings* other than those for *macros*, *symbol macros*, or *declarations*.

-For information about errors detected during the compilation process, see Section 3.2.5 (Exceptional Evaluation and Compilation **3–57**
+For information about errors detected during the compilation process, see Section 3.2.5 (Exceptional Evaluation and